Damn them. Damn them all.

 Another door, another knock.
 This comforter is Megan, who listens to sounds of the natural world and meditates.
 She is intimidated, unsure what to say.
 Sabrina conveys my thanks again, and I move on to the next, and the next.

 It is so strange, to see them in person.
 I’ve spent so much time in their minds, yet each meeting is a reminder of how utterly unfamiliar they are with me.
+All feel some fear, but it abates quickly each time.
 How representative are they of the rest of the facility?

 And why did Giovanni choose this design?
 Why give me a sinister appearance, rather than a friendly one?